5 min read

 Average Salary: $45,672

-Pros: The pay rate for dump truck drivers is lower than other driving types but still stronger than positions in other industries.
+Pros: The dump truck driver pay rate is lower than other driving types but still stronger than positions in other industries.
 Some haulers can earn extra depending on the company that hires them, the job at hand, and the hours they put in.
 There’s also a high demand for dump truck drivers.
 As demand continues to increase, employers will continue to increase their offers.
 Shorter routes means more time home with family and friends.
 Since you are typically working in the same region, you are also able to build better relationships with the contractors and material producers you work with.

 Cons: Dump truck driving can be repetitive.
 If you accept a job that lasts several months, you’ll likely be driving the same route and doing the same tasks every day.
 If you work as an independent dump truck driver, finding dump truck work can sometimes be challenging.
-Most dump truck drivers rely on companies they’ve worked with previously to find jobs.
+Most dump truck drivers rely on companies they’ve worked with previously to find dump truck work.

 Owner/Operator Dump Truck Driving